Floodgate: inference for model-free variable importance: Methodology

 As can be seen by Equation~\eqref{eq:mMSEgap_compact}, the mMSE gap is a nonlinear functional of the true regression function $\mustar(x,z):=\Ec{Y}{X=x,Z=z}$.
 Hence if we had a sufficiently-well-behaved estimator $\muhat$ for $\mustar$ (e.g., asymptotically normal or consistent at a sufficiently-fast geometric rate), there would be a number of existing tools in the literature (e.g., the delta method, influence functions) that we could use to provide inference for the mMSE gap.
 But such estimation-accuracy assumptions are only known to hold for a very limited class of regression estimators, and in particular preclude most modern machine learning algorithms and methods that integrate hard-to-quantify domain knowledge, which are exactly the types of powerful regression estimators we would most like to leverage for accurate inference.

 However, given the centrality of $\mustar$ in the definition of the mMSE gap, it seems we need to at least implicitly estimate it with some \revision{working regression function} $\mu$.
 And even if we avoid assumptions on $\mu$'s accuracy, if we want to provide rigorous inference then we ultimately still need \emph{some} way to relate $\mu$ to $\Ij$, which is a function of $\mustar$.
 We address this issue in the context of constructing a lower confidence bound (LCB) for the mMSE gap.
 The key idea proposed in this paper is to use a functional, which we call a \emph{floodgate}, to relate \emph{any} $\mu$ to $\Ij$.
 In particular, we will shortly introduce a $\thetamu$ such that for \emph{any} $\mu$, \begin{itemize} \item[(a)] $\thetamu\le\Ij$ \item[(b)] we can construct a lower confidence bound $L$ for $\thetamu$. \end{itemize} Then by construction $L$ will also constitute a valid LCB for $\Ij$.
-The term \emph{floodgate} comes from metaphorically thinking of constructing a LCB as preventing flooding by keeping the water level ($L$) below a critical threshold ($\Ij$) under arbitrary weather/storm conditions ($\mu$).
+The term \emph{floodgate} comes from metaphorically thinking of constructing a LCB as preventing flooding \acc{($L>\Ij$, i.e., miscoverage)} by keeping the water level ($L$) below a critical threshold ($\Ij$) under arbitrary weather conditions ($\mu$\acc{, or more specifically, $\mu$'s error, which we may not expect to be able to control well}).
 Then by controlling $L$ below $\Ij$ for any $\mu$, $f$ acts as a floodgate, and we also use the same name for the inference procedure we derive from $f$.

 In particular, for any (nonrandom) function $\mu:\mathbb{R}^p\rightarrow\mathbb{R}$, define